atperry7/pup_gearswap/README.md

 - `CTRL+F8`

 [Jump To Table of Contents](#puppet-gearswap-for-windower)

+## SET FTP
+If player is idle and puppet is engaged while in DD Mode or a DD Style the puppet will now switch between a NO FTP and FTP set based on your choosing.

+Now have the ability to switch to FTP with the below command:
+- `//gs c setftp`

+## Hide Window
+You can hide the entire Window by using the below command
+- `//gs c hide window`

+You can hide the State from the Window by using the below command:
+- `//gs c hide state`

+You can hide the Mode from the Window by using the below command
+- `//gs c hide mode`

 ## Notes On Pet Equipping Weaponskill Gear
 This is currently how we determine when to equip a pets Weaponskill Gear prior to it using: